-In business since 1999, foreclosurelistings.com has been providing foreclosure listings of foreclosures for sale in Connecticut and nationwide.
-Our data will also include Connecticut bank owned homes and REO properties.
+Connecticut foreclosure listings of foreclosures for sale and nationwide.
+Our foreclosure data includes Connecticut bank owned homes and REO properties.
 All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Connecticut foreclosure homes for sale will also include the contact information, number of beds and baths, sqft and price.
+All of our Connecticut foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.

 Latest Foreclosures in Connecticut

 Search through the best foreclosures listings in Connecticut that we offer!

 Choose a city from the list below and find your dream home today!

 The state's capital city is Hartford (found in Hartford County), which has a population of 1,188,841 people.
 The city has maintained a dominant position in terms of economic growth throughout a number of years, as many of the state's largest corporations are based in the city and offer plentiful opportunities for employment.
 Big businesses such as insurance companies, law firms and finance centers attribute greatly to the city's thriving economy.
 Many notable insurance firms are based in Hartford, for instance, MassMutual, the United Health Care Company and CIGNA, just to name a few.
 Other aspects of the economy include the commercial shipping sector, which garners its success from the Connecticut River, linking up with the Port of New York.
 The added combination of aviation, the construction of major highways, and freight trains, allows for a productive and proactive import/export industry in Hartford.